Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Empirical Analysis

-We focus on applying the stable rank warm-up strategy to MF, trained with BPR, SSM, and DirectAU.
+\textit{Models and Loss Functions.} We focus on applying the stable rank warm-start strategy to MF, trained with BPR, SSM, and DirectAU.
 We additionally include experiments training LightGCN with DirectAU given together this combination has been shown to produce state of the art results on many tasks.
 We provide details on hyperparameters and tuning in \cref{app:exp_details}.